AI For Parent Access Calls

 Can AI answer pediatric urgent-care calls safely?

 Yes, when the call path is designed around boundaries.
 It should not diagnose, recommend treatment, or decide whether a child is safe.
-It should capture context and route according to clinic-approved rules.
+It should capture context and follow clinic-approved rules.

 Can it handle vomiting and dehydration concern calls?